tadikondaharshitha14-ops/2601050097_MTech_CTP_Practical1/CO1/ClosestPath/README.md

 **4. Algorithm**

-Start.
+1.Start.

-Read the customer's coordinates (x, y).
+2.Read the customer's coordinates (x, y).

-Read the number of available taxis.
+3.Read the number of available taxis.

-Create a list to store taxi names and their coordinates.
+4.Create a list to store taxi names and their coordinates.

-For each taxi:
+5.For each taxi:

 Read the taxi name.
 Read the taxi's coordinates (x, y).
 Calculate the distance between the customer and the taxi using: